0xv3n4/hybrid-car-gallery/README.md

 ## Launch ##

 If you want to use this app to your database.
-Make sure your OS version is compatable.
+Make sure your OS version is compatable with app.
 You need to update XCode and Swift 5 to access Swift UI components of UIKit.
 And install one simulator to your device.
 I preferred Iphone 11 Pro Simulator to test my app activities.

 - Upgrade your XCode version at least 10.4.2 and Swift 5.
 - Connect your database with Restful-API